andrew/ultimate-awesome/README.md

 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-cn](https://github.com/gamedilong/awesome-cn) - Awesome项目中文翻译，提升查阅效率.
+- [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.
+- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-suricata](https://github.com/satta/awesome-suricata) - A curated list of awesome things related to Suricata.
 - [awesome-design-language-system](https://github.com/DragorWW/awesome-design-language-system) - List of awesome resources about digital design system.
 - [awesome-linux-apps](https://github.com/harrytran103/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.